Cerebral cortex: Clinical significance

-Neurodegenerative diseases such as Alzheimer's disease, show as a marker, an atrophy of the grey matter of the cerebral cortex.
+Neurodegenerative diseases such as Alzheimer's disease, show as a marker, an atrophy of the grey matter of the cerebral cortex.Fractal dimension of the cerebral cortex of patients with Alzheimer's disease differs from the fractal dimension of the cerebral cortex of healthy individuals.

 Other diseases of the central nervous system include neurological disorders such as epilepsy, movement disorders, and different types of aphasia (difficulties in speech expression or comprehension).

 Brain damage from disease or trauma, can involve damage to a specific lobe such as in frontal lobe disorder, and associated functions will be affected.
 The blood–brain barrier that serves to protect the brain from infection can become compromised allowing entry to pathogens.

 The developing fetus is susceptible to a range of environmental factors that can cause birth defects and problems in later development.
 Maternal alcohol consumption for example can cause fetal alcohol spectrum disorder.
 Other factors that can cause neurodevelopment disorders are toxicants such as drugs, and exposure to radiation as from X-rays.
 Infections can also affect the development of the cortex.
 A viral infection is one of the causes of lissencephaly, which results in a smooth cortex without gyrification.

 A type of electrocorticography called cortical stimulation mapping is an invasive procedure that involves placing electrodes directly onto the exposed brain in order to localise the functions of specific areas of the cortex.
 It is used in clinical and therapeutic applications including pre-surgical mapping.